 A Place to Call Home: Meeting Missoula's Housing Needs

 Missoula's City Council adopted "A Place to Call Home" in June of 2019.
-This citywide housing policy proposes over two dozen individual strategies to address increasing housing costs in Missoula.
+This citywide housing strategy proposes over two dozen individual programs and interventions to address increasing housing costs in Missoula.
 As the City works through implementation of these specific policies and programs, we want to keep in touch with the community and continually get your feedback.
 Leave your thoughts on this page about housing in Missoula, respond to quick polls, and check back for updates on the policy implementation.

 Missoula's City Council adopted "A Place to Call Home" in June of 2019.
-This citywide housing policy proposes over two dozen individual strategies to address increasing housing costs in Missoula.
+This citywide housing strategy proposes over two dozen individual programs and interventions to address increasing housing costs in Missoula.
 As the City works through implementation of these specific policies and programs, we want to keep in touch with the community and continually get your feedback.
 Leave your thoughts on this page about housing in Missoula, respond to quick polls, and check back for updates on the policy implementation.

 -